||Early Fall / Autumn Quarter / Winter Quarter

 ||Mike Renes | email@example.com

 |Priority Application Deadline

-UW Global Service & Internships Program (GSIP) is a new campus-wide program offered by UW Study Abroad to all undergraduate and graduate students.
-Targeting students seeking independent internship and service-learning experiences around the world, GSIP provides a vetted network of opportunities and a common pathway for students to reflect on shared thematic questions, connect with each other, and earn academic credit for their demonstrated learning outcomes.
+UW Global Research, Internship, & Service Program (GRISP) is a new campus-wide program offered by UW Study Abroad to all undergraduate and graduate students.
+Targeting students seeking independent internship and service-learning experiences around the world, GRISP provides a vetted network of opportunities and a common pathway for students to reflect on shared thematic questions, connect with each other, and earn academic credit for their demonstrated learning outcomes.

-GSIP will run on a year-round basis, with a new cohort launching each quarter.
-The inaugural cohort will launch during Fall Quarter 2019.
-GSIP participants receive online training and support for at least three quarters: one during pre-departure, one during the internship or service experience, and one upon return to UW.
+GRISP will run on a year-round basis, with a new cohort launching each quarter.
+GRISP participants receive online training and support for at least three quarters: one during pre-departure, one during the internship or service experience, and one upon return to UW.
 Academic credit is available during each quarter, but not required.

 Find opportunities within our vetted network - or design your own!

 Seeking an independent service or internship opportunity, but not sure where to start?
 GRISP is the place for you.
 During the pre-departure quarter, browse our vetted network of grassroots social impact organizations in 40+ countries around the world, and apply directly to these autonomous organizations.
 GRISP will support you every step of the way - from defining your goals to identifying prospective host organizations to confirming your position.